vladysor/SensEdu/docs/Projects/EMG.md

 }
 ```

-Finally, wait till ADC completed its conversions and DMA transferred the data, send these data to PC, and restart ADC.
+In the main loop, ensure that ADC completed its conversions and that DMA transferred the data.
+Transfer the data to PC, and restart the ADC again.

 ```c
 void loop() {